Steps (pop group): 1999–2000: Steptacular, International tour and Buzz

 In July 1999, Steps released the first single from an all-new album, "Love's Got a Hold on My Heart".
-Once again they narrowly missed the number-one spot following a last-minute surge by Ricky Martin.
+Once again they narrowly missed the number-one spot following a last-minute surge by Ricky Martin's "Livin' la Vida Loca".
 After the single's release, Steps went to America to support Britney Spears on her 1999 ...Baby One More Time Tour.
 A remixed version of "One for Sorrow" was included in the film Drive Me Crazy and released as their debut American single.
 They were also successful in Europe and Australasia.

 Steps returned home to release their second album, Steptacular, which was accompanied by "After the Love Has Gone".
 The album charted at number 1 and was eventually certified 4× Platinum, thus becoming their second UK million selling album.
 The group subsequently released an album in North America which was titled Step One and was an amalgamation of their first two albums.
 The group's next two singles, "Say You'll Be Mine/Better the Devil You Know" and "Deeper Shade of Blue" (originally recorded by labelmate Tina Cousins for her debut album), both continued their top-five run.

-In February 2000, Disney Channel aired a concert special featuring Steps and another group, Youngstown, titled "Steps and Youngstown in Concert".
+In February 2000, Disney Channel aired a concert special featuring Steps and another group, Youngstown, titled Steps and Youngstown in Concert.
 The concert itself promoted the group and the sales of the album.

 In July 2000, Steps released another double A-side, consisting of the Steptacular track "When I Said Goodbye" and an entirely new song, "Summer of Love".
 The latter was a Latino-flavoured pop song, which later appeared on their third album.
-Steps were also awarded the BRIT Award for Best Selling Live Act of the year in 2000.
+Steps also won Best Selling Live Act of the year at the Brit Awards 2000.

 In October 2000, "Stomp" became their second number one single.
-The third album, Buzz, followed shortly and whilst it was less successful than their first two albums, went on to achieve double platinum status and contains five UK Top 5 singles.
+The third album, Buzz, followed shortly and while it was less successful than their first two albums, went on to achieve double platinum status and contains five UK Top 5 singles.
 The group worked with many American and Swedish producers who had created hits for other Jive artists such as Britney Spears, 'N Sync, and the Backstreet Boys.
 The following single, "It's the Way You Make Me Feel", reached number 2 upon its January 2001 release.
 Steps promoted Buzz worldwide and did not return to the UK until May, when they released "Here and Now / You'll Be Sorry".